miaonaise/ABB-Summer-2017/Result.md

 **COMPARISON CHART:**
 https://docs.google.com/spreadsheets/d/1vHLevdy62Dbzmq1BHO2oLwCfVPU-tXW50nIQcuVB0mo/edit?usp=sharing
 ##
+### Summary
 I find working in all environments comfortable.
-I like how PythonOCC library totally corresponds to the OCCT library and its examples provided by Thomas Paviot.
-I can always use FreeCAD simple examples and find the same function in PythonOCC or vice versa.
-SALOME has a very nice documentation and a nice forum, however it is has the least convenient method for running the scripts especially if one uses windows.
+I like how PythonOCC library totally corresponds to the OCCT library and its more advanced examples provided by Thomas Paviot.
+One can always use simple FreeCAD examples and then find corresponding functions in PythonOCC and SALOME or vice versa, one will notice that the modules are very similar.
+FreeCAD has a user friendly interface where you can edit the script, run it and visuazlie the geometry.
+SALOME has a very nice and organized documentation.

+However, PythonOCC's minimalized documentation can be difficult to understand.
+In FreeCAD, one probably has to rely on examples for learning about modules as it does not have a complete API documentation.
+Salome is linux orientated and does not specialize in creating CAD geometry and it is therefore difficult to find a good exporting method.

-In my opinion, PythonOCC is the best one.
+Overall, PythonOCC is the best one in my opinion.
 It has most functionalities and therefore most potential.
-The documentation and examples are relatively difficult to understand due to its lack of description.
-However, one can study FreeCAD or SALOME's documentation + examples and find the corresponding module in PythonOCC.
-They are after all, all based on the OCCT library.
+The limitation of the documentation can be dealed with by understanding the modules through Open Cascade Technology's (OCCT) documention.
+Second place goes to FreeCAD as it is the easiest one to begin with.

+Last words, there is no groundbreaking difference between these three softwares.
+They can all do what you want to do, but they all require you to go through frustration of not knowing how to do.